NUCLEAR WARS

 Humans don’t know what to do and they never will.
 Like lemmings, people cannot save themselves once the stampede toward the sea starts.

 At the end all wail, but they are already dead.
-No one hears the revelations that come only to those who are dying.
-Lips move, but there is no sound but the death rattle that trumpets the defeat of love and hate.
+No one hears revelations that come only to those who are dying.
+Lips move, but there is no sound but the death rattle that trumpets defeat of love and hate.

 People face existential threats—most far more ominous than suffocating on viral blood-clogs in their lungs.